Table of Contents

 The fort was again attacked by Ala-ud-din-Khilji in the thirteenth century, forcing the Rajput women to self-deprecate.
 Rawal’s defiance against the Mughals finally broke after Humayun’s attack in 1541 and he married his daughter to Akbar who was Humayun’s successor.
 The Jaisalmer Fort became an important trade and commercial stop along the Silk Road in the medieval period.

-Important facts of Jaisalmer Fort
+Important facts about Jaisalmer Fort

 - Jaisalmer Fort boasts of both Muslim and Rajput architectural styles.
 By 1156 BC, the fort was in the hands of several Hindu and later Muslim kings, who contributed to its architecture.